 The Registrar's Office maintains all permanent school records and manages the collection of students' grades at the conclusion of each semester.
 Permanent records are maintained for sixty years after a student graduates, transfers, or permanently withdraws from school.

-Schaumburg High School uses Parchment, an online system to process requests from current high school students for school transcripts.
-Details about Parchment can be found on the school website at https://adc.d211.org/Page/4778.
+Schaumburg High School uses Maia Learning, an online system to process requests from current high school students for school transcripts.